jmatsu/repro-kotlin-dsl-bug-gradle-plugin-written-in-groovy/README.md

 | Groovy | 5.6-5.7.1 | Fail |
 | Groovy | 5.8- | Success |

-We cannot avoid this behaviour even though we specify the distribution Groovy version.
+We cannot avoid this behaviour even if we specify the distribution Groovy version.

 # Conclusion

-- Gradle version at runtime cause this issue.
+- Gradle version at runtime would cause this issue.
 - Gradle plugins written in Groovy may not be reliable in some cases.
 - A workaround is to use Java code for classes that provide Action interface.